ShipHawk/shiphawk-ruby/README.md

 ```
 ----

-Other Things you can do with our Client
+Other Cool Things you can do with our Client
 --------------------

 #### Zip Codes